kevinbuhmann/ngx-utilities/projects/ngx-let/README.md

 `npm install @ngx-utilities/ngx-let --save` -or- `yarn add @ngx-utilities/ngx-let`

-and then import and export `NgxLetModule` it in your Angular `SharedModule`:
+and then import and export `NgxLetModule` in your Angular `SharedModule`:

 ```typescript
 // shared.module.ts